EwertonMendes/digimon-ng/README.md

 ## Conclusion

-DigiAngular is a robust and feature-rich Angular application that demonstrates advanced techniques and best practices.
+Digimon NG is a robust and feature-rich Angular application that demonstrates advanced techniques and best practices.
 It showcases the power of Angular for building uncommon applications, with a focus on state management, animations, and interactive interfaces.

-Thank you for exploring DigiAngular!
+Thank you for exploring Digimon NG!

 ## Other Screenshots: